-Exodus 29:19-30:16 - Atonement Doesn't Come Cheap Copyright 2019 F. Michael Slay The Fellowship of Ailbe www.ailbe.org
+Exodus 29:19-30:10 - Atonement Doesn't Come Cheap Copyright 2024 F. Michael Slay The Fellowship of Ailbe www.ailbe.org

-Unless otherwise noted all scripture references are from the English Standard Version (ESV) © Copyright 2001 by Crossway.
+Except as indicated, Scripture taken from the New King James Version. © Copyright 1982 by Thomas Nelson, Inc. Used by permission.
+All rights reserved.
+ESV stands for the English Standard Version. © Copyright 2001 by Crossway.
 Used by permission.
-All rights reserved.
-NKJV stands for the New King James Version. © Copyright 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.
 NIV stands for The Holy Bible, New International Version®. © Copyright 1973 by International Bible Society.
 Used by permission.
 All rights reserved.
 KJV stands for the King James Version.